PX4/PX4-Autopilot/apps/nshlib/README.txt

     /tmp:
     nsh>

-o mount -t <fstype> <block-device> <dir-path>
+o mount [-t <fstype> <block-device> <dir-path>]

+  The mount command performs one of two different operations.
+If no paramters are provided on the command line after the mount command, then the 'mount' command will enumerate all of the current mountpoints on the console.

-  The 'mount' command mounts a file system in the NuttX psuedo filesystem.  'mount' performs a three way associating, binding
+  If the mount parameters are provied on the command after the 'mount' command, then the 'mount' command will mount a file system in the NuttX psuedo-file system.  'mount' performs a three way association,
+  binding:

     File system.
 The '-t <fstype>' option identifies the type of file system that has been formatted on the <block-device>.
 As